How is bone cancer diagnosed?

 Positron emission tomography (PET or PET) scans

 PET scans use glucose (a form of sugar) that contains a radioactive atom.
 A special camera can detect the radioactivity.
 Cancer cells absorb a lot of the radioactive sugar because of their high rate of metabolism.
-PET is useful to look for cancer throughout your body.
-PET scans can be more helpful than several different x-rays because it scans the whole body.
+PET scans are useful in looking for cancer throughout your entire body.
 It can sometimes help tell if a tumor is cancerous or benign.
 It is being combined with CT scans to better pinpoint some kinds of cancer.

 A biopsy is a sample of tissue taken from a tumor so that it can be looked at under a microscope.
 This is the only way to know that the tumor is cancer and not some other bone disease.
 If cancer is present, the biopsy can tell the doctor if it is a primary bone cancer or cancer that started somewhere else and spread to the bone (metastasis).
 Several types of tissue and cell samples are used to diagnose bone cancer.
 It is very important a surgeon with experience in diagnosing and treating bone tumors do the biopsy procedure.

 The surgeon will choose a biopsy method based on whether the tumor looks benign or malignant and exactly what type of tumor is most likely (based on the bone x-rays, the patient’s age, and the location of the tumor).
 Some kinds of bone tumors can be recognized from needle biopsy samples, but larger samples (from a surgical biopsy) are often needed to diagnose other types.
 Whether the surgeon plans to remove the entire tumor at the time of the biopsy will also influence the choice of biopsy type.
 The wrong kind of biopsy can sometimes make it hard later for the surgeon to remove all of the cancer without having to also remove all or part of the arm or leg containing the tumor.
 It also may cause the cancer to spread.